benjhess/node-packer/node/doc/api/process.md

 The shell that executed Node.js should see the exit code as `1`.

-It is important to note that calling `process.exit()` will force the process to exit as quickly as possible *even if there are still asynchronous operations pending* that have not yet completed fully, *including* I/O operations to `process.stdout` and `process.stderr`.
+Calling `process.exit()` will force the process to exit as quickly as possible even if there are still asynchronous operations pending that have not yet completed fully, including I/O operations to `process.stdout` and `process.stderr`.

 In most situations, it is not actually necessary to call `process.exit()` explicitly.
 The Node.js process will exit on its own *if there is no additional